JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - preview selected effect at current target location
 - flip selected effect text to the other side when held in the left hand
 - sync looping effects for late joiners

-- sync controller state to allow giving another DM your gun
-  - the synced state must not care about the UI, because the UI may not even exist yet.
-Well, the buttons.
-    - when creating the buttons, adjust them to match the current state
-  - sync selected effect
+## Maybe

-- toggle the UI off when someone else picks up the gun. still possible to be toggled on again, but only the owner can actually interact with it
+- toggle the UI off when someone else picks up the gun. still possible to be toggled on again afterwards while the other person is holding it

-- potentially disable the Hide UI toggle to prevent any of the proximity issues in VR
+- disable the Hide UI toggle to prevent any of the proximity issues in VR